-Venice tourism is not only historic buildings, the city has some idyllic parks, quite corners that allow you a little time-out to reflect before heading back into the hustle and bustle.
+Venice is not only historic buildings, the city has some idyllic parks, quite corners that allow you a little time-out to reflect before heading back into the hustle and bustle.

 The Giardinetti Reali (Royal Gardens) is the best of the parks – this park owes its existence to Napolean, who perhaps wanted some greenery to remind him of Paris while he was in Venice and, at least to me, the gardens seem very French in style.